Compare Campervan Rentals in Alice Springs

 Renting a camper in Alice Springs is the most convenient and cost-effective way to explore the Red Centre.

-• Affordable: While hotel rooms cost a fortune in outback Australia, a camper lets you roll your transport and accommodation expenses into one.
+• Affordable: While hotel rooms cost a fortune in outback Australia, a camper lets you roll your transportation and accommodation expenses into one.

 • Convenient: A camper lets you easily access all your essentials.
-You can also minimise drive times by pulling up at a nearby campsite instead of returning to your hotel.
+You can also minimize drive times by pulling up at a nearby campsite instead of returning to your hotel.

 • A closer connection with nature: Stop overnight in scenic campsites and drift off to sleep while gazing at the stars.
 A kitted-out camper brings you closer to nature than a hotel ever could.